 The most obvious difference between a novel and a short story is length.
 Now, there are no set rules about how long a short story should be, or how long a novel should be.
 And rightly so, as there’s more to it all than that.

-However, a novel is a larger scale project that takes a lot more stamina than a short story.
+However, a novel is a larger-scale project that takes a lot more stamina than a short story.
 It will take longer to write, so you need to make sure you have a complex and sustainable idea.
 You need to be ready to commit a large amount of time and effort into writing a novel.

 The longer your narrative, the more you have to think about pacing, too, since you’re going to have to convince your reader to keep going for longer.
 Pacing is affected by the number of plot events your narrative contains (quickening the pace) as well as the level of detail in your writing (slowing the pace).
 Variation and balance is key.
-How well you can handle the pacing of your story is determined by the complexity and sustainability of your main idea.

 Difference 2: Plots and subplots